top of page

 3. Clean the House (Even Just a Quick Once-Over)

-This one might seem obvious, but a quick vacuum and surface wipe makes a massive difference on camera.
-Smears on windows, crumbs on the counter, or toothpaste on a mirror can really stand out in high-resolution photos and 360° tours.
+This step might seem obvious, but a quick vacuum and surface wipe makes a massive difference on camera.
+Smears on windows, crumbs on the counter, and toothpaste on a mirror can stand out in high-resolution photos and 360° tours.

+A property virtual tour sees everything!
 Photographers will sometimes tuck away trailing wires, but we generally won’t move personal electronics like chargers, laptops, or cables from smart home hubs.
-With property virtual tours, you see everything!

 Before we arrive, try to: